koustubh25/crawl-google-results/README.md

 # Google Search crawler using Jsoup- Java library

 This program makes use of <a href="http://jsoup.org/download">Jsoup</a> library, which can crawl as well as parse HTML.
+It gives you the following:

+1. Title
+2. Link
+3. Short Abstract

 ## Steps:
 =========